Last Updated June 24, 2020

 You can enter your starting balance, the amount you plan to save each month, and what your monthly ending balance is.
 I would put in parenthesis what my long-term savings goal is.

-For example, assume you’re saving $1,200 for your vacation sinking fund from the example I gave you earlier.
-You would write $0 in the “Starting Balance” box.
+For example, assume I am saving $1,200 for my vacation sinking fund from the example I gave you earlier.
+I would write $0 in the “Starting Balance” box.
 Then write $100 in the “Monthly Savings Goal” box.

-Next, write $100 in the “Ending Balance” box after you put aside your $100 for the month.
-Finally, next to the $100 you wrote in the “Ending Balance” box, you should write ($1,200) to remind yourself what your long-term savings goal is.
+Next, write $100 in the “Ending Balance” box after I put aside my $100 for the month.
+Finally, next to the $100 I wrote in the “Ending Balance” box, I would write ($1,200) to remind myself what my long-term savings goal is.

-Every month as you get closer to my goal, you should continue to keep your long-term savings goal in parenthesis.
+Every month as I get closer to my goal, I would continue to keep my long-term savings goal in parenthesis.
 Look at the picture below to see an example of what I mean.

 If you have more than one savings plan you want to track, I recommend getting my excel Monthly Budget template.
 This budget template is more detailed than the worksheet and allows you to add additional rows for multiple savings goals.